 Every December, the Nantucket Whaling Museum is transformed into a winter wonderland for the Festival of Trees.
 The month-long event features more than 80 Christmas trees, decorated by local business and organizations.
 And these aren’t your average decorations: past themes have included lobster buoys, Barbie dolls and strobe lights.

 Where to Stay

 One of the most romantic hotels in the Northeastern U.S., White Elephant is located on Nantucket Harbor within walking distance to the center of town.
-The hotel is offering a Christmas Stroll package, which includes a White Elephant Christmas Stroll ornament, mistletoe and red sangria from Nantucket Vineyards with a recipe for mulled wine, and an autographed copy of a A Very Nantucket Christmas by local author Nancy Thayer.
-Rates start at $1,995 for three nights (taxes and hotel fees not included).
+The hotel is offering a Christmas Stroll package, which includes two festive scarves, in-room mistletoe, Nantucket Sleighride local wine, and daily breakfast for two at the Brant Point Grill.
+(Order the New England Lobster Benedict.)
+Rates start at $2,145 for three nights.
 Use booking code: Stroll.